 Sulfasalazine is used to treat inflammatory bowel diseases (inflammation in the lining of the digestive tract) such as ulcerative colitis and Crohn's disease.

-Sulfasalazine is also used to treat other inflammatory illnesses such as rheumatoid arthritis (inflammation of the joints), where it helps to reduce the inflammation and pain commonly experienced by people with this disease.
+This medicine may also be used to treat rheumatoid arthritis (inflammation in the joints of fingers, wrist, feet, ankles).
+It helps to relieve the pain and inflammation commonly experienced by people with this disease.

 Take Sulfasalazine exactly as directed by your doctor or according to the instructions on the label.
 Do not take more or less than instructed by your doctor.

 Sulfasalazine must be taken regularly for it to be effective.
-Continue taking Sulfasalazine even when you feel better.
+Continue taking this medicine even when you feel better.
 Do not stop taking it unless instructed by the doctor.

 Take the missed dose as soon as you remember.
 If it is almost time for your next dose, skip the missed dose and return to your normal dosing schedule.

 DO NOT double a dose under any circumstances.

 If you often forget to take your medicine, let your doctor and pharmacist know.